 Speaking with your child about sexual abuse

-The most important message to get across to your child is that you do not blame them for the abuse.
+The most important message to get across to your child is that the abuse is not their fault.

 Do: